People's Joint Association: Description

 Manmingongdongheo was first held on 1896.
-On March 10, 1897, criticizing an intervention of Russia.
+On 10 March 1897, they criticised the Russian intervention.
 Ten thousand Seoul citizens attended the congress.
-Within ten days, the Korean Empire government agreed the decisions of Manmingongdonghoe and Russia conceded to Korean order.
+Within ten days, the Korean Empire government agreed to the decisions of Manmingongdonghoe and Russia conceded to Korean order.
 The congress grew more and more, and insisted on various rights of people and protection of concessions from the great Powers.

 Gojong ordered Lee Jong-gun, special officer of Gungnaebu to dissolve the joint but, Lee participated in it and became a member.

 first congress was Independence Club also latter part congress was Korean peoples autonomy.

-On October 12, the congress succeed in founding a reform-minded government composed of innovative officials such as Mihn Yong-hwan and Park Jeong-yang.
+On 12 October, the congress succeed in founding a reform-minded government composed of innovative officials such as Mihn Yong-hwan and Park Jeong-yang.
 The new government agreed to establish a national assembly.
 However pro-Russians and conservatives who hated Manmingongdonghoe, spread a rumor that the congress will revolt and expel Emperor Gojong.
 Gojong surprised and ordered the troops to dissolve the congress.

-Significance

-Manmingongdonghoe spread thoughts of human rights, democracy and patriotism among Korean people.